How do we drive on Singapore expressways? How do we drive on them given that we are not allowed to while driving around with “L” plates?

 When merging onto the expressway, speed up so you don’t slow down when filtering and merging.
 Easy.

 Also, try not to brake when you filter.
-Doing so typically causes the vehicle behind you to brake, which causes the vehicle behind the vehicle that braked to brake…and you just caused a butterfly effect.
+Doing so typically causes the vehicle behind you to brake, which causes the vehicle behind the vehicle that braked to brake…and you just created a butterfly effect.

 You are the cause of jams.
 But, I kid.